bseltz-cohesity/scripts/powershell/restorePureVolumes/README.md

 ## Other Parameters

+* -jobName: name of Cohesity protection group to restore from
 * -pureName: name of registered pure array
 * -volumeName: (optional) volume name(s) to recover (comma separated)
 * -volumeList: (optional) text file with volume names to recover (one per line)